 L. Harvard Psychiatrist John Mack R. Physicist Stanton Friedman

-While skeptics argue that celebrity personalities benefit by stepping into the limelight, regardless of their reason for doing so, this is certainly not the case for those in politics or the military, where the pressure to be credible and sane is often vital to careers.
+Skeptics often argue that celebrity personalities benefit by stepping into the limelight with stories of alien encounters, but this certainly isn’t the case for those in politics or the military, where the pressure to be credible and sane is vital to one’s career.
 To shield themselves from the expected derision and defamation, many military service personnel prefer to give their first-hand testimonies anonymously — though they are usually identified as being military professionals, presumably because this lends credence to their accounts.

 Political candidates, on the other hand, are rarely given a leg to stand on if they discuss abduction experiences.
 They are almost guaranteed to be subjected to harsh criticism that includes attacks on their character, judgment, mental stability, and even their fitness to hold office.
-Most recently, Bettina Rodriguez Aguilera, Republican candidate for Florida’s 27th Congressional District, admitted to the press that she had been abducted by aliens.
+Just a few years ago, Bettina Rodriguez Aguilera, Republican candidate for Florida’s 27th Congressional District, admitted to the press that she had been abducted by aliens.
 Almost predictably, responses were quick, harsh, and used as political fodder against her.

-Jerry Ianelli of the Miami News Times added fuel to the fire when he wrote, “Of course, Rodriguez Aguilera’s alien-abduction story is extremely bonkers, and she still stands by it, which, by New Times’ estimation, either precludes her from being endorsed by anyone or should make her eligible for president of Earth because, if the story is true, she could be the One True Leader who unites humans against a future alien invasion.”
+The Miami News Times added fuel to the fire writing, “[O]f course, Rodriguez Aguilera’s alien-abduction story is extremely bonkers, and she still stands by it, which, by New Times’ estimation, either precludes her from being endorsed by anyone or should make her eligible for president of Earth because, if the story is true, she could be the One True Leader who unites humans against a future alien invasion.”